National Zoological Park (United States): Giant pandas

 Mei Xiang gave birth in August 2015 to two live cubs; the smaller one died a few days later (keepers had to care for it after Mei decided to focus on the larger cub).
 Sperm from both Tian Tian and another male giant panda based in a China preserve was used.
 It was determined on August 28, 2015, that both cubs were male and sired by Tian Tian.
 The larger, surviving cub was named Bei Bei ("precious treasure") on September 25, 2015.
 In celebration of a state visit, the name was selected by First Lady of the United States, Michelle Obama, and First Lady of the People's Republic of China, Peng Liyuan.

 Bao Bao was healthy at that time, eating bamboo and special fruitsicle treats, having been separated from Mei at 18 months of age.
 She celebrated her second birthday in August 2015, shortly after the cubs were born.
 Her contract extended to August 2017.
 Bao Bao left the National Zoo on February 22, 2017, for the Dujiangyan base of the China Panda Conservation and Research Center.

 In March 2020 shortly after the National Zoo closed due to the COVID-19 pandemic, Mei Xiang was artificially inseminated using only frozen sperm to avoid too much close contact.
 In August 2020, the National Zoo announced that Mei Xiang was pregnant.
 A few days after announcing that they had detected fetal tissue, the zoo tweeted a short video of an ultrasound showing a panda fetus.
 On August 21, Mei Xiang gave birth to a live male cub named Xiao Qi Ji, making her the oldest panda in the United States to give birth, at 22 years old.
 This meant the first success for this type of procedure.

+On November 8, 2023, Mei Xiang, Tian Tian, and Xiao Qi Ji left the zoo and were transported in a Boeing 777F aircraft to the Chengdu Research Base of Giant Panda Breeding in China, ending their 23 year era at the zoo.